Polynomial integrable systems from cluster structures: The dual Poisson Lie group of GL(n,C)

 \subsection{Proof of Theorem \ref{thm:choice-GLn}}

 Retain the notation and assumption in $\S$\ref{sect:log-cansys}.
-In this section, we work out expressions of $\Phi^\low$.
+In this section, we work out expressions of $\Phi^\low$, where $\Phi$ is given in (\ref{eq:initialG*}).
 We start with expressions of the $\varphi_i$'s in terms of $U:=XY^{-1}$ and the diagonal entries of $Y$ for $(X,Y)\in B\times B_-$.
 Our expressions are analogous to \cite[Lemma 3.3, 3.4]{GSV20}.
 Using these expressions, we find formulas for $\varphi_i^{\low}$.

 Let $(X,Y) \in B \times B_-$.
 Denote by $\Lambda$ the following $n\times (n-1)$ block matrix

 Note that $\Lambda$ is a square matrix of size $n(n-1)$.
 Put

 Because of the shape of $\Lambda$, we have